pyhor/hotel-website-2023/README.md

 This project was completed as part of a **Diploma Web Development course**, focusing on **frontend web design and implementation**.

-**Level:** Diploma (Higher Education)
+* **Level:** Diploma (Higher Education)

-**Subject Area:** Web Development / Web Design
+* **Subject Area:** Web Development / Web Design

-**Language:** English (UI and documentation were created in English for academic submission).
+* **Language:** English (UI and documentation were created in English for academic submission).

-**Contribution:** Team Project.
+* **Contribution:** Team Project.
 Development responsibilities were divided among team members, with each person working on specific sections of the website.

 ---

-### <ins>📝 Language & Localisation</ins>

-The website interface and documentation are written primarily in **English**, following the academic requirements for the diploma program.

----

-### <ins>👥 My Role: Team Developer</ins>
+### 👤 My Role: Team Developer

 As part of a **team-based project**, development tasks were distributed among members.
 My contributions focused mainly on frontend implementation and layout development.

 | Phase | Responsibilities & Contributions |
 | :--- | :--- |